 We have observed a lot of work in the literature that covers the legalistic point of view of a multi-agent system.
-We can also relate this legalistic point of view with systems where norms are predefined by an authority on the system, and it is done before runtime [Shoham and Tennenholtz(1995)], [Boella(2003)], and [A et al(2005)A, Noriega, and Rodriguez-Aguilar].
+We can also relate this legalistic point of view with systems where norms are predefined by an authority on the system, and it is done before runtime (Shoham & Tennenholtz, 1995; Boella, 2003; García-Camino, Noriega & Rodríguez-Aguilar, 2005).